 Use some of your garden budget each year to invest in long-lasting trees and shrubs.
 Time flies and suddenly the garden goes from bare to beautiful.

-Be sure to sign up for the free Empress of Dirt Creative Gardening Newsletter for more tips like these ones.
+Be sure to sign up for the free Empress of Dirt Creative Gardening Newsletter for fresh ideas every two weeks.

 ~Melissa the Empress of Dirt ♛